 Is there such thing as the perfect country pub?
 If there is, then it’s likely to be the Pony & Trap in Chew Magna, Bristol.

-Brother and sister duo Josh and Holly Eggleton’s Somerset boozer has held a Michelin star since 2011, which is largely due to Josh’s devotion to British cooking and local produce.
+Brother and sister duo Josh and Holly Eggleton’s Somerset boozer has held a Michelin star since 2011, largely due to Josh’s devotion to British cooking and local produce.

 Josh has become something of a superstar recently, having appeared on BBC2’s Great British Menu alongside fellow Top 50 Gastropubs alumni Emily Watkins of the Kingham Plough, Oxfordshire, and Dominic Chapman of the Beehive, White Waltham.

 Holly, a seasoned front-of-house professional, has previously won Top 50 Gastropubs’ Front of House Manager of the Year award for her dedication to making every guest feel welcome and looked-after.

-As well as an affordable a la carte menu, which includes Josh’s takes on pub classics as well as high-end options, the Pony & Trap offers a range of tasting menus for those who want a true tour de force of the kitchen.
+As well as an affordable à la carte menu, which includes Josh’s takes on pub classics as well as high-end options, the Pony & Trap offers a range of tasting menus for those who want a true tour de force from the kitchen.